99 Incredible Tools Every DIYer Should Know About

 For driving or drilling in the tightest spaces, a right-angle attachment is a lifesaver.
 The Milescraft Drive90PLUS is my favorite because it’s tough enough to use with my impact driver.
 And that makes driving screws easier.
 Other right-angle attachments are only rated for 250 in.-lbs., while this one can handle up to 1,500 in.-lbs. — Jeremiah James.

 While small blocks of wood are typical for setting the cutting depth on the table saw blade, they usually get knocked on the floor and thrown away after time.
 For a smaller, more efficient and long-lasting way to cut the depth, try these magnetic spacers.
 They measure a mere 1/8 inches, and can also work for setting the depth on router bits and drill presses.
-Check out these table saw tips and techniques from the pros.

 Better Glue Bottle

 The FastCap Glu-Bot glue bottle makes nearly every aspect of using wood glue a whole lot easier and neater.
 The wide base prevents tip-over spills and the cap is stored right on top of the bottle, so you should never lose it.
 It comes with a wide-blade tip and a pointed tip that can be swapped in seconds.
 But the best part is that you don’t have to wait for the glue to reach the nozzle.
 Just hold the bottle upright and squeeze to force the glue to the nozzle.
 (This is especially great for vertical glue-ups.)
 When you release the bottle, glue is sucked back out of the nozzle, which minimizes the mess. — Aaron Massey.